Category: Salads

 Thanks for stopping by.
 Be sure to check out ALL of my recipes which are located in the Recipe Index, located at the top of the page.
 Have a great day, and please come back soon for more recipes.

-Looking For More Israeli Couscous Recipes?
+Looking For More Couscous Recipes?

 Facebook page: The Grateful Girl Cooks!